 If you find yourself constantly failing to make your budget work, take a step back and look at each problem.
 Are you overspending each month?
-Are you not adjusting your budget each month?
+Are you not making adjustments to your budget each month?
+Do you know how much money you earn if you have multiple jobs or sources of income?
+Do you budget based on your wages before taxes rather than your take home pay?
 Perhaps you just haven’t found a budgeting method that fits your lifestyle.

-Focus on identifying then fixing any specific budgeting failures.
+Therefore, your budget needs to be realistic but also flexible.
+Focus on identifying the issues, and then fixing any specific budgeting failures.
 Watch your overspending and be aware of common budgeting mistakes.
-It’s okay if you must start your budget from scratch a few times before getting it just right.
+It’s okay if you have to start your budget from scratch a few times before getting it just right.

 10. Not automating bill payments

 👛 Sticking to a realistic budget can be difficult.
-Check out 6 Tips for Budgeting Your Money in College!
+Check out 6 Budgeting Tips for College Students!

 💰For more mistakes to avoid, read Save Thousands By Avoiding These 7 Financial Mistakes.